SystemsApproach/private5g/cloud.rst

 that testing also happens in the Staging clusters, as part of the CD end of the pipeline.

 6.3.3 Runtime Control
 ~~~~~~~~~~~~~~~~~~~~~

-*Runtime Control* is responsible for managing services once
+*Runtime Control* is responsible for managing services once they are
-they are up-and-running, which in our case means providing a
+up-and-running, which in our case means providing a programmatic API
-programmatic API that can be used by various stakeholders to manage
+that can be used by various stakeholders to manage the 5G connectivity
-the 5G connectivity service.
-As shown in :numref:`Figure %s
+service.
+As shown in :numref:`Figure %s <fig-control>`, Runtime
-<fig-control>`, Runtime Control hides the implementation details of 5G
+Control hides the implementation details of 5G connectivity, which
-connectivity, which spans four different components and multiple
+spans four different components and multiple clouds.
+It providing a
-clouds, providing a coherent service interface that for users that
+coherent service interface that for users that care about being able
-care about being able to authorize devices and set QoS parameters on
-an end-to-end basis.
+to authorize devices and set QoS parameters on an end-to-end basis.

 .. _fig-control:
 .. figure:: figures/ops/Slide9.png